MASTER OF SCIENCE

 The master of science (MSc) program offers exposure to a wide range of statistical techniques and provides experience in the application of statistical methods.
 It teaches statistical expertise for careers in either theoretical or applied statistics.

-The MSc program in statistics combines applied and theoretical training in state of the art statistical methodology, hands-on consulting experiences, a project in data analysis or in the development of new statistical methodology, and the opportunity to gain work experience through co-operative education.
+The MSc program in statistics combines applied and theoretical training in state of the art statistical methodology, hands-on consulting experiences, a project in data analysis or in the development of new statistical methodology, and the opportunity to gain work experience and course credit through co-operative education.
 The program prepares graduates for careers as statisticians in industry, government, consulting, and research organizations.
 In addition, graduates receive the foundational training to continue on to PhD studies.

 The MSc in Statistics requires a total of 36 units consisting of a 6 unit project and a further 30 units of course work, of which at least 24 must be at the graduate level.
 Students who have completed the undergraduate Statistics major or honours program at SFU or have received approval of the Graduate Chair based on an equivalent program, are required to complete 24 graduate course units plus 6 project units for a total of 30 units in total for a master's degree.